Image

 Built in 1930, Comrade was commissioned by Herbert William Davis, Jr. for himself and his two sons.
 What makes that story even more remarkable is that he continued with his plans despite the stock market crash of 1929 and the uncertainty that followed.
 At a time when many dreams were being put on hold, he chose to build something for his family and for the future.

-Nearly a century later, the boat has found her way back into the Davis family, where Herbert’s great-grandson has spent the last eight years bringing her back to life.
+Nearly a century later, the boat has found her way back into the Davis family, where Herbert’s great-granddaughter and her husband have spent the last eight years bringing her back to life.
 The restoration has been extensive—rebuilding the hull, rewiring, repowering, and tackling countless other projects.
 Along the way, the family has worked closely with Haven Boatworks and many of Port Townsend’s talented marine tradespeople, investing not only in a boat, but in the skills and craftsmanship that keep our maritime traditions alive.

 Get all the Festival News